2012 Formula One World Championship: Round 14 – Singapore Marina Bay Street Circuit

-Round 15 – Japan
+Round 15 – Japan Suzuka International Racing Course

 Romain Grosjean (left) was criticised for his role in causing another first-lap incident, this time spinning Mark Webber around at the start of the race.

 Fernando Alonso was the victim of a dramatic first corner clash, spinning out when he made contact with Kimi Räikkönen and paving the way for his championship rivals to make considerable inroads into his twenty-nine-point championship lead.
 Mark Webber was also caught up in the opening lap melee when he was hit by Romain Grosjean; Webber was forced to pit straight away, while Grosjean was given a ten-second stop-go penalty for causing yet another first lap incident.
 Bruno Senna also ran afoul of the stewards, hitting Nico Rosberg whilst trying to avoid Grosjean and Webber and earning a drive-through penalty for his troubles while Rosberg retired on the spot.
 Sergio Pérez added his name to the growing list of early retirements when he slid off at the hairpin under brakes and into the gravel trap whilst trying to force his way past a struggling Lewis Hamilton.
 Sebastian Vettel won the race from pole position, having led every lap of the race and setting the fastest lap time in the process to complete his second Grand Chelem.
 Felipe Massa finished second, his first podium result since the 2010 Korean Grand Prix, whilst Kamui Kobayashi claimed the first podium of his career – and the first podium for a Japanese driver at the Suzuka Circuit since Aguri Suzuki finished third in 1990 – after withstanding late pressure from Jenson Button.

 With Alonso retiring and Vettel taking a full twenty-five points for victory, the championship fight became as close as it had been all season long.

 "It's five races to go, it will be like a mini championship, because we start with the same points and we need to score one more point [than Vettel] in five races.
 So we will try to do it."

 — Championship leader Fernando Alonso when asked how he will win the World Drivers' Championship after Sebastian Vettel cut his lead to just four points after the Japanese Grand Prix.